 Abundant options can bloat the bottom line

 Considering cruising?
-In advance of our first real cruise last summer, TheTravelPro did a fair bit of research into the all-in cost of that journey.
+In advance of our 2016 Alaska cruise, TheTravelPro did a fair bit of research into the all-in cost of that journey.
 This week, we are examining many of the expenses that go beyond the price of the ticket, taxes, fees and port charges.

 The total cost of a cruise will be greater than the price of the fare.
 In some cases, it can be considerably greater, and most cruise lines today offer plenty of additional products and services that can add significantly to the all-in cost.

-For those among us who have become addicted to staying connected, Internet access is available on board ship, but that connectivity comes at a cost.
-Internet access aboard our ship ranges from $72.95 for 120 minutes to $202.95 for 680 minutes.
+For those among us who have become addicted to staying connected, Internet access was available on board our ship, the Ruby Princess, but that connectivity came at a cost.
+Internet access aboard our ship ranged from $72.95 for 120 minutes to $202.95 for 680 minutes.

 Airline passengers are likely familiar with in-flight internet services such as GoGo Inflight Internet.
 Such systems often use a combination of land-based and satellite signals to provide connectivity, which generally results in pretty decent connections and speeds, especially considering the setting.

-Our ship uses only satellite signals to provide internet access and the cruise line is quite clear about advising passengers that it is definitely not high-speed internet access.
+Our ship used only satellite signals to provide internet access and the cruise line was quite clear about advising passengers that it is definitely not high-speed internet access.
 During a recent flight from Dubai International Airport (DXB) to Auckland, New Zealand (AKL) along the world’s longest passenger route, I experienced my slowest internet connectivity when over the open ocean, presumably because the Emirates Boeing (NYSE:BA) 777 I was riding was relying exclusively on satellites.
-Because our ship uses satellites as its sole source for connection, it will quite likely be a bit slower than the speed one would get when connecting aboard a plane flying over land.
+Because our ship used satellites as its sole source for connection, it quite likely was a bit slower than the speed one would get when connecting aboard a plane flying over land.